basejumpa/basejumpa.github.io/docs/blog/2025-08-15-Docs-As-Code-In-Engineering/index.md

 ## Systems Thinking as the Foundation of Engineering Disciplines

 Systems Thinking provides the structural backbone of any mature engineering discipline.
+It creates a holistic view onto the System under Development together with the Stakeholders and Neighbor Systems and Enabling Systems in the Context of the Product and its Variants, the valid combinations in the configuraation space of the Product Line .
+All the contextes during the lifetime of the product line are considered, also comprising developing, testing, industralisation and also the graceful end of lifetime.
 It ensures that the interfaces between systems, subsystems, and domains are clearly defined — not only technically, but also conceptually.
 This thinking supports traceability, reuse, modularity, and long-term maintainability.

 In our context, the relevant disciplines are: